Community News

 Youth Mentoring at Helping Services for Youth & Families is hosting its annual Bowl-A-Thon Saturday, March 21 at Arrowhead Lanes in Waukon.
 This event aims to raise $7,000 to connect youth in Allamakee, Howard and Winneshiek counties with a mentor.

 Currently, 104 people are involved in Youth Mentoring at Helping Services.
 Now is the time to strike up a conversation with friends, neighbors, club members and co-workers to form a team to bowl.
 Proceeds support those youth and adults being friends in mentoring.
-Interested participants can be involved in two important ways: register to bowl and/or donate to the cause.
+Participants can be involved in two ways: register to bowl and/or donate to the cause.

 Wed